 The company strives to identify alternative financing sources.
 In the event of short-term liquidity shortages, repurchase agreements can be used within the framework of applicable regulations on permissible investment assets.
-The cost of any alternative financing sources is included in liquidity planning.
+The cost of any alternative financing sources is included in liquidity planning, but not funding according to the provisions of the Insurance Business Act.